Meals On Wheels of Goshen

 No eligibility participant is turned away because of an inability to pay.

-We have an immediate opening for Wednesday and Thursday drivers.
-We also need a Friday dispatcher.
-If you are interested in learning how you can volunteer, please contact Millie Hernandez at 574.533.9680 ext 201 for further details.
+We have an immediate opening a Friday dispatcher.
+If you are interested in learning how you can volunteer, please contact Scarlett Garrison at 574.533.9680 ext 203 for further details.

 As Meals on Wheels Director, I hear many heart wrenching stories, and it is an all too common situation that those who seek assistance through this program struggle financially.
 Many of our seniors are forced to juggle the costs of groceries, household, medication and medical expenses.
 Very often they scrimp on food purchases in order to meet the obligation of the other expenses.
 This just shouldn’t be.